List of Kamen Rider Decade characters: Joji Yuki

 Joji Yuki (結城 丈二, Yūki Jōji) is a mysterious young man with a prosthetic arm.
 He was a scientist who worked for Dai-Shocker and was involved in the production of the DecaDriver and the DienDriver.
 For unknown reasons, Yuki rebels against Dai-Shocker and is punished when the organization's leader at the time, Tsukasa Kadoya, orders the amputation of his arm.
 This has made him a wanted man in the World of Decade.
 Though he attempts to get his revenge on Tsukasa when he returns and is dethroned by Shadow Moon, Joji spares Tsukasa's life after seeing him no longer as the man he hated and encourages him to fight Dai-Shocker.
 He is able to remove his prosthetic arm to attach a powerful laser cannon.

 The original Joji Yuki is the alter ego of Riderman (ライダーマン, Raidāman), who appears later in the All Riders vs. Dai-Shocker film.
 The Joji Yuki of the World of Decade does not transform into Riderman.

 Joji Yuki is portrayed by musical artist Gackt, a character also portrayed in his music video for "The Next Decade".
 A redesigned Riderman costume was planned for the film (akin to the redesigns found in Kamen Rider The First and The Next), but was left out due to time constraints, with only the laser cannon made.

 Nobuhiko Tsukikage

 Nobuhiko Tsukikage (月影 ノブヒコ, Tsukikage Nobuhiko) is a butler who takes care of Sayo and convinces her to become Bishium as part of his plan take over Dai-Shocker.
 Through his Shadow Charger belt, Nobuhiko can transform into Shadow Moon (シャドームーン, Shadō Mūn).
 Once he ousts the former leader of Dai-Shocker, Tsukasa Kadoya, Nobuhiko becomes its leader as he leads the group to hunt down every Kamen Rider.
-In the end, though he overpowers Decade and Kuuga, Shadow Moon is defeated by Double and destroyed by the All Rider Kick.
+In the end, though he overpowers Decade and Kuuga, Shadow Moon is defeated by W and destroyed by the All Rider Kick.
 While shares the same name with Nobuhiko Akizuki, the original Shadow Moon from Kamen Rider Black, his surname "Tsukikage" means "Moon Shadow".

 Nobuhiko Tsukikage is portrayed by Ryuichi Oura (大浦 龍宇一, Ōura Ryūichi).